Suha4321/lending_club/README.md

 The gap between loan funding for grades grew wider during 2011 to 2014.
 ![image](https://user-images.githubusercontent.com/11857298/68004406-c5a03800-fc47-11e9-82e5-f7d389394e65.png)

-3. investor interest in the loans was very low during the economic crisis years.
+3. Investor interest in the loans was very low during the economic crisis years.
-While it grew post that period.
+While it grew past that period.
 The funding amount by the investor and the total funding amount was used as a proxy variable to determine investor interest
 ![image](https://user-images.githubusercontent.com/11857298/68004418-d51f8100-fc47-11e9-900b-77b6a4b93287.png)

 4. The four columns loan_amnt, funded_amnt , funded_amnt_inv and installment are highly correlated.
 We should keep only one of them in our dataset.
-This is infered from the correlation matrix
+This is inferred from the correlation matrix
 ![image](https://user-images.githubusercontent.com/11857298/68004439-e9fc1480-fc47-11e9-8057-e2e43bac88e0.png)